AlexKintis/vagrant-k8s-kubeadm/README.md

 1. **Vagrant**: [Download and install Vagrant](https://www.vagrantup.com/downloads).
 2. **VirtualBox**: [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 3. **Packer**: This project uses a base box created by Packer.
 Ensure that the `BASE_BOX` defined in the `Vagrantfile` is correctly built before proceeding.
+4. **Editor**: You can use any text editor of your choice to modify the configuration files.

 ## Project Structure